Zaltarba/blog/_posts/2024-08-18-DataBaseCreation.md

 ## Final Thoughts

 By using HDF5, you gain a powerful tool for managing large datasets, ensuring that your research is both scalable and efficient.
 Whether you're analyzing historical price data or developing trading strategies, this approach provides a robust foundation for your work.

+Moreover, you can expand your database by storing additional cryptocurrency pairs in the same HDF5 file.
+Accessing them is straightforward—simply use pd.read_hdf() with the desired key, allowing you to seamlessly retrieve and analyze data across multiple assets.

 Happy coding, and may your data always be manageable!